EvanWithaW/E490-Capstone-FA24-SP25/README.md

 Our current design will include:

 - Efficient and fast machine learning models which can read license plate strings
-- Confidence gating system to flag possible wrong predictions
+- A Confidence value to flag possible wrong predictions
 - Generalized scripts and in-depth user manuals on how to use the system

 ## Project Structure